The HARPS search for southern extra-solar planets. XXXVI. Eight HARPS multi-planet systems hosting 20 super-Earth and Neptune-mass companions: Introduction

-With the RV technique, the variation of the velocity of the central star due to the perturbing effect of small-mass planets becomes very small, of the order or even smaller than the uncertainties of the measurements.
-The problems to solve and characterise the individual systems are then multi-fold, requiring to disentangle the planetary from the stellar, instrumental, and statistical noise effects.
-Efficient statistical techniques, mainly based on a Bayesian approach, have been developed to optimise the process and thus the outcome of ongoing RV surveys \citep[see][and references therein]{Dumusque-2016b}.
+With the RV technique, the variation of the velocity of the central star due to the perturbing effect of small-mass planets becomes very small, of the order or even smaller than the uncertainties of individual measurements.
+The problems to solve and characterize the individual systems are then multi-fold, requiring to disentangle the planetary from the stellar, instrumental, and statistical noise effects.
+Efficient statistical techniques, mainly based on a Bayesian approach, have been developed to optimise the process and thus the outcome of ongoing RV surveys \citep[see e.g.,][and references therein]{Dumusque-2016b,Diaz:2016ab}.
 A large number of observations is however paramount for a complete probe of the planetary content of the system, and to take full advantage of the developed technique of analysis.
 In this context, focusing on the most observed, closest and brightest stars, an on-going { HARPS} LP (198.C-0836) is continuing the original observing efforts and providing us with an unprecedented sample of well observed stars.
 In this paper we describe 8 planetary systems hosting 20 planets.
-The detection of these planets had been announced in \citet{Mayor-2011} studying statistical properties of the systems discovered with { HARPS}.
+The detection of these planets has been announced in \citet{Mayor-2011}\footnote{ This paper presents the characterization of half of the planets announced in \citet{Mayor-2011}.
+The latter paper was then waiting for the detailed analysis to be published before being resubmitted in parallel to the present paper.} studying statistical properties of the systems discovered with { HARPS}.
 Most of them are super-Earths and Neptunian planets on relatively short periods, and member of a multi-planet system.
-We present here one 4-planet system around { HD}\,20781, two 3-planet systems around { HD}\,31527 and { HD}\,136352, and five 2-planet systems around { HD}\,20003, { HD}\,21693, { HD}\,45184, { HD}\,51608, and { HD}\,134060.
-In addition, we give updated orbital parameters for the very eccentric planet orbiting { HD}\,20782 \citep[][]{Jones-2006}, derived by combining { HARPS}, { CORALIE} and the published { UCLES} data.
+We present here the orbital solutions for one 4-planet system around { HD}\,20781, three 3-planet systems around { HD}\,20003, { HD}\,31527 and { HD}\,136352, and four 2-planet systems around { HD}\,21693, { HD}\,45184, { HD}\,51608, and { HD}\,134060.
+In addition, we give updated parameters for the very eccentric planet orbiting { HD}\,20782 \citep[][]{Jones-2006}, derived by combining { HARPS}, { CORALIE} and the published { UCLES} data.
 The paper is organised as follows.
-In Sec.~\ref{sec:star} we discuss the primary star properties.
-RV measurements and orbital solutions of each system are presented in Sects.\,\ref{sec:meas} and \ref{sec:systems}, while Sec.~\ref{sec:analysis} describes the framework used for analysing the data.
-We provide concluding remarks in Sec.~\ref{sec:concl}.
+In Sec.\,\ref{sec:star} we discuss the primary star properties.
+Radial-velocity measurements and orbital solutions of each system are presented in Sects.\,\ref{sec:meas} and \ref{sec:systems}, while Sec.\,\ref{sec:analysis} describes the framework used for analysing the data.
+We provide concluding remarks in Sec.\,\ref{sec:concl}.